watem-sedem/watem-sedem/docs/tutorial.rst

 SediExport_kg.rst.

-If you want to see the paths of the sediment transport through the landscape, you might have a look at :ref:`SediOut_kg.rst <sedioutrst>` or :ref:`SediIn_kg.rst <sediinrst>`.
-These rasters display how much sediment (in kg) is transported towards and outwards of a cell.
+If you want to see the paths of the sediment transport through the landscape, you can look at :ref:`SediOut_kg.rst <sedioutrst>` or :ref:`SediIn_kg.rst <sediinrst>`.
+These rasters display how much sediment (in kg) is transported into and out of a cell.

-Making a spatial analysis of areas where a lot of erosion occurs, or where a lot of deposition is possible, can be done with the WATEREROS rasters.
+The WATEREROS rasters can help with making a spatial analysis of areas where a lot of erosion occurs, or where a lot of deposition is possible.
 These rasters represent the result of the comparison between the total available sediment and the trasport capacity of a pixel (for more information about this concept, see :ref:`here <Concept>`).
 Positive values in these rasters indicate deposition, negative values indicate erosion.
 The
-:ref:`Total sediment file <totalsedimenttxt>`, discussed in tutorial 1, contained the values 'total erosion' and 'total deposition'.
+:ref:`Total sediment file <totalsedimenttxt>`, discussed in the tutorial '1.
+A basic model run with WaTEM/SEDEM', contained the values 'total erosion' and 'total deposition'.
 These values are calculated as the sum of all pixels in the WATEREROS raster where the pixel value is larger (deposition) or smaller (erosion) than zero.